10 steps to a solid business plan

 Briefly explain your business vision.
 Include: who you are, what your business does, future business plans and how you will be successful.
 Also, summarize your current financial state and future needs.

-Download: Sample business plans and templates
+Download: Sample business plan templates

 2. Goals and objectives